richardmonteslemus/underwater_color_correct/README.md

-# Connolly Lab Underwater Color Correction Protocol
+# Underwater Color Correction Protocol for Digital Reef Images

 What the project does
 Why the project is useful
 How users can get started with the project